spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

 Creating input database
 ~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Follow the steps below to create a new Spine database for Spine Model in the 'input' Data Store:
+Follow the steps below to create a new Spine database for SpineOpt.jl in the 'input' Data Store:

    #.
 Select the 'input' Data Store item in the *Design View*.
    #.
-Go to *Data Store Properties*, check the box that reads **For Spine Model** and press **New Spine db**.
+Go to *Data Store Properties*, check the box that reads **For SpineOpt** and press **New Spine db**.

 #.
 Still in *Data Store Properties*, click **Open editor**.
 This will open the newly created database
    in the *Spine database editor*, looking similar to this: